UCL-ARC/Enigma-PD-WML/docs/developer.md

 - The requirements for UNets-pgs
 - The requirements for FSL

-All requirements for the UNets-pgs workflow are coming from the [base pgs image](https://hub.docker.com/r/cvriend/pgs/tags), including the bash script and packages like tensorflow.
+All requirements for the UNets-pgs workflow come from the [base pgs image](https://hub.docker.com/r/cvriend/pgs/tags), including the bash script and packages like tensorflow.

-FSL is being installed as detailed in their [installation docs](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/container) and [configuration docs](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/configuration).
+FSL is installed as detailed in their [installation docs](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/container) and [configuration docs](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/configuration).
 We're using the `-V` option at the end of the `fslinstaller` command to [fix it to a specific FSL version ](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/index?id=installing-older-versions-of-fsl).